udacity/ud615/labs/install-and-configure-docker.md

 ### Create the Kubernetes Docker Bridge

+By default Docker handles container networking for a Kubernetes cluster.
+Docker requires at least one bridge to be setup before running any containers.
+Each Docker host must have an unique bridge IP address to avoid allocating duplicate IP addresses to containers across hosts.

 ```
 sudo ip link add name kubernetes type bridge
 sudo ip addr add 10.200.0.1/24 dev kubernetes